“If you want your children to be intelligent, read them fairy tales. If you want them to be more intelligent, read them more fairy tales.”

 Another tip for telling an archetypal story is to verbally share without too much of an emotional tone ~ especially the emotions in the home teacher’s voice that might instill fear, anger, resentment, etc. As an adult with a rich history and varied experiences, you will respond to the archetypes in a story very differently than a child will.
 Telling the story without adding layers of your own emotional expression of the story events will allow your child to filter it through a childlike lens.

 It’s also invaluable to allow children to absorb the story without interruption, both during the storytelling and afterwards.
 Talking with a child about every little detail of a story is an established habit for many adults.
 In fact, it’s practically a cultural norm now for children to be asked to talk about their feelings, impressions, and opinions.
 This may originate from the belief that we need to encourage children to be more aware and continually teach and quiz them to “make them smart.”
 It might stem from the efforts to treat the child as an equal voice in the family to build self-esteem and confidence.
 When a parent is conditioned to “discuss” a fairy tale’s disturbing images with children, this focus on specific elements unnaturally emphasizes details over underlying themes.
 Discussing the tales afterwards only brings an adult perspective and awareness to story elements and prevents children from developing and using their own filters, based on their developmental stage.
-Letting the story rest in the child’s mind and heart, and than asking for the child’s interpretation of the story the next day will be of greater benefit.
+Letting the story rest in the child’s mind and heart, and then asking for the child’s interpretation of the story the next day will be of greater benefit.